- Telescopic contact lens helps AMD patients see

 Images captured through the contact lens and mechanical model eye: (a) Outdoor image taken with model eye alone. (b) This outdoor image, taken with model eye and contact lens, shows why each of the two magnification states (normal and 2.8×) should be used one at a time: Here, neither section of the lens is being blocked by the glasses, and the result is an image with greatly reduced contrast. (c) Outdoor image taken with just the magnified outer portion of the contact lens (2.8×).
 OE = optoelectronic.

 The system developed by Ford’s team uses tightly fitting mirror surfaces to make a telescope that has been integrated into a nearly 1-mm-thick contact lens with a dual modality: The center provides unmagnified vision, while the ring-shaped telescope at the periphery of the regular contact lens magnifies the view 2.8 times.

-To switch between the magnified view and normal vision, users would wear a modified pair of liquid crystal glasses originally made for viewing 3-D televisions.
+To switch between the magnified view and normal vision, users wear a modified pair of liquid crystal glasses originally made for viewing 3-D TVs.
 These glasses selectively block either the magnifying portion of the contact lens or its unmagnified center by electrically changing the orientation of polarized light to allow light with one orientation or the other to pass through the glasses to the lens.

 Tests showed that the magnified image quality through the lens was clear and provided a much larger field of view than other magnification approaches, but refinements are necessary before the proof-of-concept system could be ready for commercial use.